TEAMAI4SG/3_Chatbot_to_ConductInterviews/README.md

 pic

-i.
-If you are getting an error message as seen below, follow these steps.
+1) If you are getting an error message as seen below, follow these steps.

 pic

-ii.
-Select delete.
+2) Select delete.
 Give the page a few moments to load and you should see          the following.
 Type **“Watson Assistant” under Name**.
 Hit the three dots          and then select delete.
 Once deleted, navigate back to the Watson              Assistant page and continue following the steps.

 pic